 If you try to use a different PC to manage an existing community, none of the member device information is available.
 You need to create the community again and add the same member devices.

 Creating a Community

 There are three ways to create a community:

-•The first is by discovering candidates that you can add to the community.
+•By discovering candidates that you can add to the community

-•The third is by using the Cluster Conversion Wizard to convert a cluster into a community.
+•By using the Cluster Conversion Wizard to convert a cluster into a community

 You should verify that the community contains the devices that you think it contains.
 This section tells you how to perform these tasks.